AfricasTalkingLtd/africastalking-php/README.md

 - `build()`: Build the xml after chaining some of the above actions

 ### Token

-- `createCheckoutToken($options)`: Create a checkout token

-    - `phoneNumber`: Phone number to create checkout token for

 - `generateAuthToken()`: Generate an auth token to use for authenticating API requests instead of your API key.